Adrianjewell91/yijing/docs/README.md

 ## Wireframes

 This is a single page app with two viewing options.
-Users can either 'Explore' or 'Ask the Oracle', and toggle between them with buttons.
+Users can either 'Explore' or 'Consult the Oracle', and toggle between them with buttons.

 <img height="650px" width="700px" src="https://github.com/Adrianjewell91/yijing/blob/master/wireframes/W2-Oracle.jpg"/>